cube3power/atsd/rule-engine/commands.md

 ## Security

-The commands are executed under the `axibase` user.
+Commands are executed by the `axibase` user.

 Make sure that the `axibase` user has permissions to execute the command and that the script has the `+x` execution bit.